PathwayCommons/guide/_tools/gsea.md

   \end{equation*}
 $$

-Under this rank metric, up-regulated genes with relatively small p-values appear at the top of the list; Down-regulated genes with small p-values appear at the bottom.
-If you have followed the instructions we provided for RNA-seq datasets to generate the ranked list then you have already calculated the rank metric.
+Under this rank metric, up-regulated genes with relatively small p-values appear at the top of the list and down-regulated genes with small p-values at the bottom.
+If you have followed the instructions we provided for RNA-seq datasets to generate a ranked list then you have already calculated the rank metric.
 To make the following discussion more concise, we summarize the relevant notation, adapted from Tamayo *et al.* (Tamayo 2016).

 - {:.list-unstyled} **Notation for local statistic**
   - {:.list-unstyled} Number of biological samples: $$m$$